reble/llvm/sycl/doc/design/CommandGraph.md

 There are two drawbacks of this approach to implementing UR command-buffers for Level Zero:

-1. We use 3x the command-list resources, if there are many UR command-buffers in flight, this may exhaust L0 driver resources.
-A trivial graph requires 3 L0 command-lists and if we implement partitioning a graph into multiple UR command-buffers, then each partition will be 3 L0 command-lists.
+1. 3x the command-list resources are used, if there are many UR command-buffers in flight, this may exhaust L0 driver resources.
+A trivial graph requires 3 L0 command-lists and if we implement partitioning a graph into multiple UR command-buffers, then each partition will contain 3 L0 command-lists.

 2. Each L0 command-list is submitted individually with a `ur_queue_handle_t_::executeCommandList` call which introduces serialization